Is a battery/solar right for me?

 - Your electricity usage.
-How large is your house and what appliances do you want to run from your battery?
+How much energy you use each day, when you use energy the most, and what appliances you want to run from your battery.

-- What is the cost of the battery system (including installation and maintenance costs) you are looking to purchase, and how long will it take to recoup those costs from your expected energy savings?
+- The cost of the battery system (including installation and maintenance costs) you are looking to purchase, and how long will it take to recoup those costs from your expected energy savings.

-- You may also wish to speak to your retailer about how adding a battery may affect any feed-in tariff you currently receive.
+- How adding a battery may affect any feed-in tariff you currently receive.

 Different systems suit different needs so it’s important to talk to a qualified System Provider when doing your research.